Utah Child Endangerment Lawyer

 Can a misunderstanding lead to a child endangerment charge?

-Will this affect custody or parenting rights?
+Will a child endangerment case affect custody or parenting time?

 Next Steps